Guide to using cURL with Python

 Protocol support Extensive (supports many protocols) HTTP/HTTPS HTTP/HTTPS, HTTP/2, WebSockets HTTP/HTTPS, WebSockets

-The comparative analysis indicates that PycURL offers high performance and flexibility, making it suitable for advanced users who require detailed management of HTTP requests.
+Advanced users will appreciate the custom controls offered with HTTP commands; they will find PycURL to exceed expectations in performance.
 On the other hand, Requests and HTTPX are better suited for simpler, more intuitive scenarios.
 AIOHTTP stands out in handling asynchronous tasks, providing effective tools for managing asynchronous requests.

 Comments: